-The Church yesterday endorsed a position paper on divorce drawn up by seven of its most prominent priests, which leaves Catholics free to vote for divorce as long as they have a “formed and informed conscience”.
+The Church has endorsed a position paper on divorce drawn up by seven of its most prominent priests, which leaves Catholics free to vote for divorce as long as they have a “formed and informed conscience”.

 Unlike the major political parties, which have struggled to come out with a unified position on divorce, the Church did so in less than a month through the initiative of the seven priests, who wanted to clarify their seemingly contradictory opinions.

 The paper sets off on the premise that Catholics should strive for a Christian outlook on the family and work hard for their societies to have “stable and lasting marriages” bound by “love and fidelity”.

 It also acknowledges that “divorce is wrong”, whether permitted by law or not.

 But it does not go as far as to say that voting for divorce legislation is a sin, a thorny issue recently dividing the most vocal members of the Church, including some of the paper’s authors.

 Catholics, the paper says, should seriously try to form their consciences according to the teaching of the Church and “discover what really leads to the common good”.

 If this process is discarded and people instead decide to follow only their own whims, feelings or personal interests they may “possibly be sinning”, the paper says cautiously.
 But if, after serious consideration, Catholics still choose to vote for divorce, they have “the right and duty” to follow their conscience accordingly.

 “(One) may still, in spite of having all the necessary knowledge and having done everything to find the whole truth, in conscience not see why to vote against legislation favouring divorce.
 This one too has the right and duty to follow what one’s conscience tells one,” the paper says.

 And if Catholics are faced with a choice between two harmful situations for the common good, it is “legitimate” for them to choose “the lesser evil”, it adds, without specifying which the lesser evil would be.